Exploring Antarctica

 Snowing on the Beagle Channel

-I arrived at Ushuaia during a snow storm in November 2007.
-Snow and sleet were blowing sideways across the runway at over 30 mph.
-Luckily I had a sky bridge to leave the airplane via and was insulated from the freezing weather outside.
-After picking up my luggage I boarded a small bus and was shuttled through Ushuaia to the docks.
-My ship the M/V Ushuaia was waiting for me there.
-I had to make a short walk from the bus to the ship.
-This exposed me to the full force of the weather and it was bitterly cold.
-After a few photos I boarded the ship, registered, and was shown to my cabin.
-The room was small, but adequate for my needs and my brother's who I was sharing it with.
-We also had to share the bath room with another cabin, but we soon spoke with our neighbors and worked out a plan.
+My arrival in Ushuaia in November 2007 coincided with a significant snowstorm.
+Snow and sleet whipped sideways across the runway at over 30 mph.
+Fortunately, a sky bridge provided a sheltered exit from the airplane, shielding me from the freezing conditions outside.
+After collecting my luggage, I boarded a small bus that shuttled us through Ushuaia to the docks.
+There, my ship, the M/V Ushuaia, awaited.
+A brief walk from the bus to the ship exposed me to the full force of the bitter cold.
+After a few quick photos, I boarded, registered, and was shown to my cabin.
+The room was compact but adequate for myself and my brother, with whom I was sharing.
+We also shared a bathroom with another cabin, but we quickly connected with our neighbors and established a comfortable arrangement.

 Antarctica, the forgotten continent (Part One)

-After a short reception and orientation lecture a life boat drill was conducted.
-Then we ate dinner and the ship set sail via the Beagle Channel to the open ocean and the Drake Passage.
-The Beagle Channel was named for the ship that Charles Darwin made his world changing trip on.
-The HMS Beagle passed through the channel on its way to the Pacific Ocean on 29th of January 1833.
+Following a brief reception and orientation lecture, a mandatory lifeboat drill was conducted.
+Afterward, we enjoyed dinner, and the ship set sail through the scenic Beagle Channel, heading towards the open ocean and the notorious Drake Passage.
+The Beagle Channel is named after the HMS Beagle, the ship on which Charles Darwin embarked on his groundbreaking voyage.
+The HMS Beagle navigated this channel on its way to the Pacific Ocean on January 29, 1833.

-Predictions of 30 mph winds in the passage only delayed the departure, they did not stop it.
-The sail through the Beagle Channel was smooth.
-However, the high winds predicted for the Drake Passage had everyone talking about their motion sickness medications and strategies.
-I had my under-ear patch on to guard against this dreaded ailment.
-However, there are no medicines or practices that can stave off the illness induced by sailing the Drake Passage; you must endure it.
+Despite predictions of 30 mph winds in the Drake Passage, our departure was only slightly delayed, not canceled.
+The passage through the Beagle Channel was smooth and tranquil.
+However, the anticipated high winds in the Drake Passage had everyone discussing their motion sickness remedies and coping strategies.
+I had already applied my behind-the-ear patch as a preemptive measure against this dreaded ailment.
+Unfortunately, no medication or technique can entirely prevent the discomfort induced by sailing the Drake Passage; it's something one must simply endure.

 Antarctica, the forgotten continent (Part Two)